jpc-hpe/my_nvim_config/README.md

 I also create shortcuts for my experimental plugin `chitshit`.

-There is an another keymap in the file for the blink/copilot combination explained later
+There is another keymap in the file for the blink/copilot combination explained later

-When adding new keymaps, or selecting keys for finetuning other plugins, you need 2 things:
+When adding new keymaps, or selecting keys for fine-tuning other plugins, you need 2 things:

 1. Knowing if some key is going to conflict with something else.
 For that you can do `:help insert-index` (or similar) to know the builtin keys, and which-key or chitshit to know additions form plugins